-If the software is re-installed or replaced with a more recent version, the version initially installed on the computer first may be completely removed (see Note below) or the user can just update a current version (versions subsequent to Version 2.0).
-To completely remove a version, go to the Windows Start Menu $\rightarrow$ Settings $\rightarrow$ Control Panel $\rightarrow$ Add/Remove Programs.
-Remove "Ground Loop Design".
-After the program is removed, the new installation can be conducted as described above.
-As long as the folders are not deleted, existing work files, pumps, and zone files will not be affected.
+If the user re-installs or replaces the software with a more recent version, the user either can uninstall the program (see Note below) or can just update a current version (versions subsequent to Version 2.0).
+To completely remove a version, go to the Windows Start Menu $\rightarrow$ Settings $\rightarrow$ Control Panel $\rightarrow$ Add/Remove Programs and choose to remove "Ground Loop Design".
+After removing the program, please conduct the new installation as described above.
+As long as the user does not manually delete folders, existing work files, pumps, and zone files will not be affected.